All Episodes

 I see it and I feel it.

-And maybe, you know, the way that our culture works, even the brokenness of Dr. Martin Luther King would be forgiven and redeemed through his love of Christ and through his saviour's same as your saviour, my savour, Charlie Kirk's Saviour.
+And maybe, you know, the way that our culture works, even the brokenness of Dr. Martin Luther King would be forgiven and redeemed through his love of Christ and through his Saviour Sam is your savior, my savior, Charlie Kirk Savior.

-Now, the r when uh George Floyd was m murdered, it was exploited in order to sort of create social division.
+Now, when George Floyd was murdered, it was exploited in order to sort of create social division.

-And I would be concerned, even though the visuals and the wakes and the candlelight in it are a much more appropriate, beautiful, holy and humble expression of grief than rioting in despair.
+And I would be concerned, even though the vigils and the wakes and the candlelight in it are a much more appropriate, beautiful, holy, and humble expression of grief than rioting and despair.

 I'm trying to imagine the counter-argument because I don't like to spend too much time just doubling down on stuff I already think.